Jessore Road metro station

-Jessore Road is an at grade level metro station of Yellow Line of Kolkata Metro beside Jessore Road in Dum Dum, West Bengal, India.
+Jessore Road is an at grade metro station of Yellow Line of Kolkata Metro beside Jessore Road in Dum Dum, West Bengal, India.
 It was a part of the integration of old line of Circular Railway from Dum Dum Cantonment to Biman Bandar.
 It is located near 1 no. gate of Dumdum/Kolkata Airport.
 The station was inaugurated on 22 August 2025.